Filed under: Pies & Tarts

 I’ve read and heard a lot about European style butter being better for pie crusts because of its higher butterfat percentage, and I think there is some truth to it adding flavor.
 But truthfully I hate using it here because it melts very quickly and that is exactly what we want to avoid.
 I find that using American style butter (the cheap stuff from Trader Joes) gives me the flaky, flavorful crust we all love.

-How do I know when the cocoa crust is done?
+How to know when a chocolate crust is done baking?

 Because it’s so dark it can be hard to tell when this pie crust is done baking – especially if you are doing a full blind bake with no filling to give you cues.
 If you take the pie out to check on it, the edges (the thickest part of the pie) should be very firm and so should the bottom of the pie.